paganini2008/cronflower/README.md

 ## License

-See the `LICENSE` files in the backend modules.
+Licensed under the Apache License 2.0.
+See the `LICENSE` file.